 Breast lumps can form from either fatty or glandular breast tissue.

-Factors that can lead to breast lumps include fibroadenosis, fibroadenomas, breast cysts, and abscesses.
+Factors that can lead to breast lumps include fibroadenosis, fibroadenomas, breast cysts, abscesses, and mastitis.

-Fibroadenosis, or fibrocystic breast disease, refers to a group of conditions that can affect the breast.
+Fibroadenosis, or fibrocystic breasts, refers to a group of conditions that can affect the breast.
 They can affect one or both breasts.
 Discomfort may range from slight to severe pain.
 They may be more troublesome around menstruation.